rjdeliveryomaha/courierinvoice/README.md

 echo $ticket->ticketForm();
 ```

-Has 3 states based on $data passed to Ticket.
+Has 4 states based on $data passed to Ticket.

-- initial: Generates an empty ticket entry form.
+1 initial: Generates an empty ticket entry form.

-  This form is followed by ` <div class="mapContainer" id="map"></div> ` for use with a javascript api.
+  This form is followed by ` <div class="mapContainer" id="map"></div> ` for use with a javascript map api.

   This div is only generated on this step.

-- edit: Generates a ticket entry form populated with provided ` $data `.
+2 edit: Generates a ticket entry form populated with provided ` $data `.

-- confirmation: Generates a read-only form for validation.
+3 confirmation: Generates a read-only form for validation.

   TicketPrice is solved here.

-- process: Submit ticket to the server.
+4 process: Submit ticket to the server.

   TicketNumber is set here.